RedHatQuickCourses/rha-rhcsa-challenge-excercises/README.md

 3. Once you've selected your category, go to that associated chapter section within the modules directory.
 Open that chapter and then open the pages section.
 From there, create a new "section#.adoc" file and write your exercise!

 4. Once written, update the nav.adoc file within the chatper structure to include your new section.

+# Testing Locally

+If you'd like to test your changes on your local machine before pushing to the main repository (recommended):
+1. Make sure you have npm installed on your laptop

+2. Ensure you are in the directory of the repository you've been working in to contribute to the project (more than likely the one you cloned to get started)
+3. Run npm install .
+4. Run npm run watch:adoc
+5. Run npm run serve in another terminal and browse the url displayed by this command for local rendering